CONSTRUCTION TIME: 1 week

 Thoughts: My friends wanted to do a Gurren Lagann group.
 I was kind of skeptical after one said ‘you could be Yoko!’ since she wears a bikini but then they showed me the S.T.A.R.S. video and I immediately wanted to do her flight attendant outfit!
 It looked really cute but at the same time sexy.
 I hadn’t done a lot of revealing costumes since Kriem so I decided to give it a go.
 It ended up being one of my favorite costumes at the time!

 It took me longer to do this costume because I was constantly working.
 I finally started using patterns again and lined the inside of the skirt and jacket.
 The V on the skirt has interfacing inside to make it sturdier and remain straight while being worn.
 The radio was made from craft foam, a phone cord that was being thrown out from work and a 10$ mic off eBay.
 I would later buy a $7 radio set at Goodwill to revamp the mic and radio set to make it look a bit more realistic.
 The fabric was also pulled from a local fabric store in Phoenix.
-If I were to remake the costume, the jacket and skirt would be made out of a twill or stretchy sturdy type of fabric.
+The cap was based off my Nyotalia!Germany cap which is a military-style Garrison cap.